pschool-in/curriculum/content/science/computer-5.md

 4. Store result (Storage): computer stores data in storage devices for later use.

 ### Input devices
 They are used to provide data and instruction to the computer.
-Commonly used input devices are:
+Commonly used input devices are: Keyboard, Microphone, Scanner, Barcode reader, Webcam, Light pen, Joystick, Touchpad, Light pen, Digital camera, etc
-1. Keyboard
-2. Microphone
-3. Scanner
-4. Barcode reader
-5. Webcam
-6. Light pen
-7. Joystick
-8. Touchpad
-9. Light pen
-10. Digital camera

 ### Output Devices
 They provide output.
 Output can be of two formats.
 The output we see on the monitor is softcopy.
 The printed copy of the output is the hard copy.
-Commonly used output devices are:
+Commonly used output devices are: Monitor, Printer, Speakers, Headphone, etc
-1. Monitor
-2. Printer
-3. Speakers
-4. Headphone

 ### Central Processing Unit (CPU)
 It is the brain of the computer.
 It is made of three components.